Getting started with your first ALPACA game

 2. Install Spine into the default folder.

-3. Start prepare_assets.exe so your changes in the data-src folder will be synced into the data folder.
+3. Run prepare_assets.exe to synchronize your changes in the data-src folder with the data folder.

-5. In the Schnack folder you can find the dialog editor.
+5. In the Schnack folder you will find the dialog editor.

 8. If you need help setting up your first project or want to talk about your game.
-Book a time slot with the developers of ALPACA at calendly 🇩🇪🇬🇧, mail me at kolja@portaldogs.com 🇩🇪🇬🇧 or join ALPACA on Discord
+Book a time slot with the ALPACA developers at calendly 🇩🇪🇬🇧, mail me at kolja@portaldogs.com 🇩🇪🇬🇧 or join ALPACA on Discord.

-This is the advanced way to work with ALPACA.
-You will compile the engine yourself.
-This will also enable you to make changes to the engine core, if you feel this is necessary for your use-case.
+This is the advanced way of working with ALPACA.
+You compile the engine yourself.
+This also allows you to make changes to the engine core if you feel this is necessary for your use case.

-3. Now you should be able to play the demo project.
+3. You should now be able to play the demo project.

-4. Check that you have installed Spine, Rhubarb, Lua and Python.
-Now you can re-export all assets from data-src to data with the prepare_assets.py script.
-On Windows you need Spine installed and you can use prepare_assets.exe to export the assets.
+4. Check that you have Spine, Rhubarb, Lua and Python installed.
+Now you can re-export all the assets from data-src to data using the prepare_assets.py script.
+On Windows you will need to have Spine installed and you can use prepare_assets.exe to export the assets.

 5. If you need help setting up your first project or want to talk about your game.
-Book a time slot with the developers of ALPACA at calendly 🇩🇪🇬🇧, mail me at kolja@portaldogs.com 🇩🇪🇬🇧 or join ALPACA on Discord
+Book a time slot with the ALPACA developers at calendly 🇩🇪🇬🇧, mail me at kolja@portaldogs.com 🇩🇪🇬🇧 or join ALPACA on Discord

 What's in the demo game?

 The demo has two scenes.
-In the first scene is a banana and it has a funny effect if you click it.
-Demo project In the second scene is alpaca so you have something for your experiments there.
-If you press on alpacas head it's talking to you.
+In the first scene there is a banana that has a funny effect when you click on it.
+Demo project In the second scene there is an alpaca, so you have something to experiment with.
+If you click on the alpaca's head, it'll talk to you.
 Demo project

-The demo is a good starting point for a new project.
-It has already a working setup and some good defaults set up for you.
-You can also start with an empty data-src folder, but for a smooth start it's recommanded to start from the demo game.
+The demo is a good place to start a new project.
+It already has a working setup and some good defaults set up for you.
+You can also start with an empty data-src folder, but for a smooth start it's recommended to start from the demo game.

-You can play and learn from the project.
-Here are some tasks you can try out yourself.
+You can play with the project and learn from it.
+Here are some tasks you can try yourself.

-All game content is in the data-src folder and the prepare_assets converts it and puts it into the data folder.
+All the game content is in the data-src folder and the prepare_assets converts it and puts it in the data folder.
 So never change any files in the data folder.
 It should always be safe to delete the data folder and prepare_assets will recreate everything from data-src.

-All items in an ALPACA game are Spine objects.
-So to add an new item to a scene you have to start a new Spine project.
+All objects in an ALPACA game are Spine projects.
+To add a new object to a scene you need to start a new Spine project.

 1. Create a folder in data-src with the name of your object.
-Let's name it dog
+Let's call it dog

 2. Open Spine and click New Project

-3. Name the skeleton also like your folder.
+3. Give the skeleton the same name as your folder.
 In our case it's dog again

-4. Add images to your spine file and create nice animations.
+4. Add images to your spine file and create some nice animations.

-6. The prepare_assets script should already running, if not start it.
+6. The prepare_assets script should already be running, if not, run it.
 Check the output for ...dog.spine has been modified

-7. Now open data-src/scenes/test_chamber_one.json in VS Code and add the dog item into the items list.
+7. Now open data-src/scenes/test_chamber_one.json in VS Code and add the dog item to the items list.

 {